adithya-gv/outfit-recommender/README.md

 ## Conclusion

 We set out to identify similiarities in a large dataset of images and build a recommender system to predict clothing based on purchased clothing.
 This is a difficult task because there are a large number of features associated with a piece of clothing, and a customer may purchase clothing arbitrarily.
 The structure of the data also makes it difficult to train a neural network to do the recommendations [WHY I DONT KNOW LOL].
 The recommendation system may be of marginal use to a customer looking to find new clothing to purchase, however, customers don't necessarily just want to buy similar clothing - they want a flexible wardrobe.
-With future work we could use an autoencoder for better recommendation results.
+With future work we could use an autoencoder for better recommendation results, or a CNN on the actual images themselves.
+We weren't able to use the CNN we had initially discussed because it was far too computationally expensive on the huge amount of data we had.

 ## References